VeritasSoftware/AspNetCore.Security.Jwt/READMEAzureAD.md

 You will get a **Azure AD endpoint (/azure)** automatically in Swagger UI.

-You will post our **Azure AD Id and Password** to the Azure endpoint.

-If authenticated by Azure AD, you will be returned a JWT bearer token issued by Azure AD Security.
+You will be returned a JWT bearer token issued by Azure AD Security.

 ![Facebook Swagger UI integration](https://github.com/VeritasSoftware/AspNetCore.Security.Jwt/blob/master/AzureADSwaggerIntegration.jpg)